 By 1914, the Shattuck had converted to exhibiting motion pictures.
 By 1926, it was known as the Shattuck Theatre.
 It closed in 1930.
 It was sold in 1940 and subsequently demolished.
 A one-story building was erected that occupied part of its site.

-Today the Shattuck's location is remembered informally by Opera House Lane.
+Today the Shattuck's location is remembered informally by Opera House Lane, a walkway following the site of a former street.
 Once a pedestrian walkway off Broadway Mall (the former Broad Street) that included a small veterans' park, the Shattuck's site is now fenced off.
 The fate of the veterans' park is unknown.
 The fenced-off area serves an adjacent tavern as an outdoor seating area.

 Many thanks to Alice Taychert of the Southern Tier Library System for research assistance.